 After converting the model files, it is recommended that you check them for defects before opening them in Objet Studio and producing the model.
-You can do this in a third-party STL-repair application (such as MagicsTM, by Materialise[®]).
+You can do this in GrabCAD Print or in a third-party STL-repair application (such as Magics[TM], by Materialise[®]).

-For more information, download From CAD to Objet Studio Workflow for PolyJet Technology.
+For more information, download From CAD to Objet Studio Workflow for Connex Technology.